 The National Wildlife Federation (NWF) recently released the 16th edition of the Campus Ecology Yearbook for 2004-05.
-The current edition includes 56 case studies from more than 40 higher education institutions in the U.S. and Canada focusing on conservation and sustainability projects ranging from finding alternative, eco-friendly sources of energy and transportation, to recycling and waste reduction, to native species restoration.
-The campuses featured in the Yearbook are enrolled in the Campus Ecology program at NWE Published each year since 1989, the Campus Ecology Yearbook is the only publication of its kind in the U.S. The 2004-05 projects are available online along with the previous year's entries sorted by project topic and archived on NWFs Campus Ecology website at www.nwf.org/campusecology.
+The current edition includes 56 case studies from more than 40 higher education instiby Julie Ecker tutions in the U.S. and Canada focusing on conservation and sustainability projects ranging from finding alternative, eco-friendly sources of energy and transportation, to recycling and waste reduction, to native species restoration.
+The campuses featured in the Yearbook are enrolled in the Campus Ecology program at NWF.
+Published each year since 1989, the Campus Ecology Yearbook is the only publication of its kind in the U.S. The 2004-05 projects are available online along with the previous year's entries sorted by project topic and archived on NWF's Campus Ecology website at www.nwf.org/campusecology.

-OF THE FUTURE
+THE CAMPUS OF THE FUTURE

-THE MINDS
+A MEETING OF THE MINDS

-Honolalu, Hirwell-July 9-11, 2006
+Honolulu, Hawai'i · July 9-11, 2006